driver8soft/driver8.io/content/en/meet/index.md

 #### Dear Developer:

-We appreciate that it is not common to own an IBM mainframe on which you can test on an individual or private level.
+We recognise that it is not typical for individuals to own an IBM mainframe on which they can conduct tests.

 If your company or organisation is interested in collaborating on the development of the project, we would be pleased to hear from you.